Hen Party Planning Checklist for Bristol | 2026 Guide

 Consider unique Bristol-specific experiences for a 'wow' factor

-Explore life drawing classes at Centrespace Studios, paddleboarding on the Harbourside with SUP Bristol, or a unique workshop at Co-Labs Bristol.
+Try life drawing at Centrespace Studios, paddleboarding on the Harbourside with SUP Bristol, or a workshop at Co-Labs Bristol.

 Research transport options within Bristol for a large group